 THE DETAILS: In his video American Moon (2018), Massimo Mazzucco argues in favor of several conspiracy theories by consulting experienced photographers: Toni Thorimbert, Aldo Fallai, Oliviero Toscani, Nicola Pecorini and Peter Lindbergh.
 Mazzucco himself is a photographer.
 These photographers set forth several technical objections that lead them to claim that the Apollo photographs are fake.

 - Non-parallel shadows.
-This claim has already been discussed in this section; the photographers, probably because they’re not familiar with the lunar environment, don’t appear to consider the possibility that the surface of the Moon might have hollows or rises that alter the apparent direction of shadows.
+This claim has already been discussed in Section 5.6; the photographers, probably because they’re not familiar with the lunar environment, don’t appear to consider the possibility that the surface of the Moon might have hollows or rises that alter the apparent direction of shadows.

 - Backlighting.
 The photographers claim that astronauts and spacecraft photographed in shadow or with backlighting on the Moon should be completely dark.
-This objection, too, has already been analyzed in this section and this one.
-Again, if astronauts in backlight or shadow on the Moon should be completely dark, why would NASA be so dumb as to present wrongly lit photographs to the world?
+This objection, too, has already been analyzed in Section 5.18 and Section 5.5: in vacuum and in air, backlighting works in the same way and shadows receive light reflected off nearby sunlit surfaces.

 In summary, these well-known photographers are experts in terrestrial photography and their artistic and technical talent is undisputed on Earth.
 But they have no experience in space and they are not familiar with the unusual characteristics of the space environment (such as a black sky in full daylight on the Moon, with no light scattered by the atmosphere as occurs on Earth).
 Accordingly, it is understandable that they reach wrong conclusions.